 mp4dash tool takes care of creating the DASH MPD document, as well as packaging the media segment in their proper form and output location, including pre- and post- processing if necessary (like encryption for DRM support).

 mp4dash is the name of the Bento4 tool that can convert one or more input media files into a complete MPEG DASH presentation.
-Running this tool requires that you have python (2.6 or above) installed on your system (python 3.x is not currently supported).
+Running this tool requires that you have python 3.6 or above installed on your system (python 2.x is no longer supported).
 Please visit www.python.org if you need to install python.